VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch09/ch09_off_policy_evaluation.md

 This measure-theoretic foundation ensures the IS identity holds in full generality—for discrete, continuous, and mixed distributions—and connects OPE to the broader theory of change-of-measure techniques in probability (Girsanov theorem, Esscher transform, exponential families via Esscher transform).

 **Connection to Chapter 2.** For readers who completed Chapter 2's treatment of measure theory, this is the Radon-Nikodym theorem [THM-2.4.3] applied to trajectory distributions.
 The common support assumption [ASSUMP-9.1.1] is equivalent to absolute continuity $p_{\pi_e} \ll p_{\pi_b}$: the evaluation policy's trajectory distribution must be absolutely continuous with respect to the behavior policy's.
 When this fails (e.g., $\pi_e$ takes actions with zero probability under $\pi_b$), the Radon-Nikodym derivative is undefined, and importance sampling breaks down—exactly as shown in [EX-9.1.2].
+You first saw a **single-step, bandit-level** version of IPS, clipped IPS, and SNIPS in Chapter 2; this chapter generalizes those ideas to full trajectories.

 ---